 - Modifiers (or mixers) will enhance your party drink without overpowering it.
-Popular mixers include vermouth, seltzer, mild or sweet fruit juices, sparkling wines, and soft drinks.
+Popular mixers include vermouth, tonic, club soda, mild or sweet fruit juices, sparkling wines, and soft drinks.

 - Accents are strongly flavored ingredients.
 Common party cocktail accents are lemon, lime, bitters, grenadine, and complex liqueurs.

 - Garnishes add color, flair, and a bit of flavor to cocktails.
 Olives, cherries, and citrus curls or wedges are a few traditional cocktail garnishes.